Graveflo/BDO_Enhancement_Tool/README.md

  The next time the program runs it will simply create a new settings file with default values.
 The settings file is auto saved when the program exits unless it crashes.
 This can be revised later.
-For now the path is relative to the commoon import module and static.
+For now the path is relative to the common import module and static.
 A command line parameter should be used to supply the default loaded settings file in the future.
 Below are a description of the fields: